Some paladins feel the call of white magic more closely than others, focusing on reaching greater heights.

 Spell Proficiency (Ex)

 Temple knights are considered to have the Precise Shot feat while casting spells, using class features that require ranged touch or using any magical items that require ranged touch.

 Beginning at 1st level, a temple knight gains the ability to cast white magic spells, which are drawn from the white mage spell list.
 A temple knight begins play with 3 1st level white mage spells of her choice.
 The temple knight also selects a number of additional 1st-level spells equal to her Charisma modifier to add to her list of spells.
-Each time a character attains a new holy knight level, she gains two spells of her choice to add to her list of spells.
+Each time a character attains a new paladin level, she gains two spells of her choice to add to her list of spells.
 The two free spells must be of spell levels she can cast.
 Like most spellcasters, a temple knight can find or purchase scrolls with spells to add to her repertoire.

 To learn or cast a spell, the temple knight must have a Charisma score equal to at least 10 + the spell level (Cha 11 for 1st-level spells, Cha 12 for 2nd-level spells, and so forth).
 The Difficulty Class for a saving throw against a temple knight’s spell is 10 + the spell level + the temple knight’s Charisma modifier.
 In addition, a temple knight gains additional MP for having a high attribute (Charisma).
 All white mage spells learned by the temple knight uses his Charisma modifier instead of Wisdom for all spells’ effects.